-Due to complexity, the need for a more sophisticated work and long-term treatment, fixed orthodontics is not taught in general dentistry; it is only educated in the specialty course of orthodontics.
-Therefore, the patients should only refer to the best orthodontists for treatment with fixed orthodontics.
+Due to complexity, the need for more sophisticated work, and long-term treatment, fixed orthodontics is not taught in general dentistry.
+It’s only taught in the specialty course of orthodontics.
+Therefore, patients should only refer to the best orthodontists for treatment with fixed orthodontics.

-Orthodontics deals with the treatment of improper relationships of jaws and alignment of irregular teeth.
+Orthodontics deal with the treatment of improper relationships of jaws and the alignment of irregular teeth.
 Prevention and treatment are diagnosed by general dentists and in more complex cases by orthodontists.
-There are two orthodontic treatments, namely fixed and removable orthodontics.
-Compared with removable orthodontics, fixed orthodontics is performed in more complex malformations, through attaching orthodontic brackets and wire to the teeth and fixing them in the mouth.
+There are two orthodontic treatments: namely fixed and removable orthodontics.
+Compared with removable orthodontics, fixed orthodontics is performed in more complex malformations, by attaching orthodontic brackets and wire to the teeth and fixing them in the mouth.

 Highlights of fixed orthodontic treatment

-The duration of fixed orthodontic treatment varies from about 12 months to 3 years depending on the type of malformation and may be even longer in some jaw problems.
+The duration of fixed orthodontic treatment varies from about 12 months to 3 years depending on the type of malformation and possibly even longer in certain jaw problems.
 The following should be considered when treating patients with fixed orthodontics.

-- Cooperation and regular visits of patients are required to activate orthodontic wire and brackets.
+- Cooperation and regular visits of patients are required to activate orthodontic wires and brackets.

 - Talking and eating may be difficult for the first few days after fixing the wire in the mouth, but you will get used to it over time.

-- Use soft foods for a few days after installation of brackets.
+- Use soft foods for a few days after the installation of brackets.

-- Avoid eating colored foods such as sauce, herbs, soft drinks, tea and coffee in the first few days.
+- Steer clear of eating colored foods such as sauce, herbs, soft drinks, tea, and coffee in the first few days.